Ask for free!

 Consultation, coordination with authorities and partners or monitoring on site: A wide range of tasks, which you receive from us all from a single source.

-External fire protection officers report directly to the company management team.
-In principle, they should check the fire protection equipment in the building at least once per month.
-They regularly submit a record to the management team, which documents defects and recommends appropriate measures.
-However, they can only make recommendations, the management team decides whether to implement these.
+External fire safety officers report directly to the company management.
+In principle, they are supposed to check the fire protection facilities in the building at least once a month.
+They regularly submit a report to the management documenting deficiencies and recommending appropriate measures.
+However, the management alone decides on their implementation.
+By having external fire safety officers, entrepreneurs save internal costs that would be incurred by the training and lack of capacity of their own employees as fire safety officers.

 Is it compulsory to have a fire protection officer?